Long-term Housing Programme

 What happens next?

-To ensure that we are able to keep helping other families, we require repayment within the first 3 months of your tenancy.
+To ensure that we are able to keep helping other families, we ask for repayment of the loan within the first 3 months of your tenancy.

 Eligibility